Student ID CardAll students enrolling at Avondale University (Avondale) require a Student Identification Card (ID card).

 - Presented when using public transport.

-If you are a new student or you are requesting your Student ID Card for the first time... you will need to supply a photo with your request.
+If you are a new student or you are requesting your ID card for the first time, please follow the steps below to obtain a new ID card.

 - JPEG file format and no larger than 5mb